 The Student Center (SC) lower level includes Student Development, and a cafeteria with wireless Internet access.
 An ATM is available next to the Cafeteria.
 The Bookstore is also located on the lower level of the Student Center.
 Students may purchase college attire, books, and supplies for courses.
 In addition, there is a beautiful outdoor brick patio where students can study and interact.
-Students can also meet with the Missouri Baptist University transfer specialists about completing their four-year degrees.
 The main floor of the Student Center is the "one stop shop" for student needs.
 Students can meet with Admissions, process financial aid, meet with advising specialists, register for classes, pay bills, get a student ID and parking sticker.
 The top floor of the Student Center houses the Vice President of Student Services/Title IX Office, Project SUCCESS, counseling services, and the Student Compliance Department.